What You Need to Know About Music Licensing for Virtual Events

 The poster child for what can happen if you fail to license music for digital use is the exercise bike company Peloton.
-Last year, the company was sued by numerous music publishers over unlicensed songs featured in Peloton videos.
+In 2019, the company was sued by numerous music publishers over unlicensed songs featured in Peloton videos.

 Eventually, the company ended up striking a settlement with the National Music Publishers’ Association, whose members filed the lawsuit.
 According to The Hollywood Reporter, Peloton paid $49.3 million in settlement and litigation costs.

 “I think that the media coverage of that matter probably was instructive to other organizations,” Strand says.

 One thing that has changed about music licensing thanks to the internet is how easy it is to find songs and use them without thinking about copyright—which can lead to trouble.

 Strand cites the real-life example of a company that attempted to license a vintage pop song for a commercial, only to learn after using the song that the recording was not owned by the record company it was trying to license from.
 It turned out to be a cover version that an employee found on the internet.

 In an era when Spotify and even illegal torrent sites can put a song at your fingertips, the ease of sourcing music can create headaches, especially as the rules for permissible use are often unclear.

 “People do have a little bit of a casual relationship with stuff found on the internet, even if in the back of their head, they know something about Napster,” Strand says, referring to the now-defunct peer-to-peer file-sharing service that got into legal hot water over copyright infringement.